diogobytes/datascience-projects/README.md

 This repository contains a collection of Data Science projects that I have worked on, covering various aspects such as data analysis, machine learning, and data visualization.
 Each project demonstrates the use of key Data Science libraries and techniques to solve real-world problems.

-Feel free to explore the projects, clone the repository, and contribute!

 ## 🛠️ Installation & Setup

 1. Clone the repository: